-The proposal exams for second-year Biology students in INGP will take place during winter term.
-It is the student's responsibility to schedule their proposal exam and to notify the Graduate Program Assistant of the exam details (date, time, location, and makeup of committee) by the end of the first week of winter term.
-Students write, and defend in an oral presentation a proposal on the research they intend to do for their dissertation.
+The proposal exams for second-year Biology students in INGP will take place during spring term.
+It is the student's responsibility to schedule their proposal exam and to notify the Graduate Program Assistant of the exam details (date, time, location, and makeup of committee) by Week 10 of Winter term.
+Students write and defend in an oral presentation a proposal on the research they intend to do for their dissertation.
 The written component shall follow the content, page limitations, and formatting guidelines of the National Research Service Awards for Individual Predoctoral Fellows (F31), as spelled out in the Detailed Instructions for INGP Proposal Examinations.